What is the Environmental Professional In-training (EPI) designation?

 Passing the GES exam is also a prerequisite for obtaining the Qualified Environmental Professional (QEP) credential.
 The EPI designation expires after seven years, so EPIs must become QEPs to remain BGC certified.

-Benefits of EPI Certification
+Benefits of the EPI Designation

 - Information and Networking: BGC enables EPIs to search our international roster of EPIs and QEPs to build their professional network.